AI-Hypercomputer/xpk/README.md

     --manifest='examples/storage/filestore-manifest-attach.yaml'
     ```

 * Use `xpk storage create` command, to create new Filestore instace thast will be attached to your workloads.
+Created Filestore instance is in
+same VPC as your cluster.
+Please note that to delete cluster for A3 Mega/A3 Ultra which is using Filestore instance it is needed to delete the instance manually before running `python3 xpk.py cluster delete` command.

   ```
   python3 xpk.py storage create $STORAGE_NAME --cluster=$CLUSTER \